 This stays consistent on their mobile devices too, but configurations options are lesser than their desktop version.
 Kill switch and protocol selection are also missing.

 PureVPN, on the other hand, uses a different design for their desktop, mobile, and browser extensions.
-The interface is way larger than ExpressVPN’s and offers plenty of options.
+The interface is way larger than ExpressVPN’s and offers plenty of options in Singapore.

 It can get a little confusing for rookies, but overall I do like the idea of selecting different modes.
 For instance, you have modes for streaming, file sharing, browsing, etc.